albertovalverde/MethodAI/README.md

 6. **Restart**: If needed, users can restart the process by navigating to the "Restart" tab.

 ### To-Do:
-1. Work on **langchain_groq** integration to allow testing with models from [here](https://console.groq.com/docs/models).
+1. **wORKING** Implement Real-Time Prototyping Module: Develop real-time prototyping functionality.
 2. Set up **langchain_ollama** llama 3.2 locally.
-3. Implement Real-Time Prototyping Module: Develop real-time prototyping functionality.
-4. Incorporate Live Prototype Viewer: Create a tool for users to interact with prototypes in real-time.
+3. Incorporate Live Prototype Viewer: Create a tool for users to interact with prototypes in real-time.
-5. Explore Collaborative Prototyping: Investigate collaborative prototyping options for team projects.
+4. Explore Collaborative Prototyping: Investigate collaborative prototyping options for team projects.
-6. Integrate Feedback Mechanism: Add a feedback system for instant input on prototypes during the design process.
+5. Integrate Feedback Mechanism: Add a feedback system for instant input on prototypes during the design process.

 ### Does this align better with what you were looking for in the To-Do list structure?
 Let me know if you need any changes or further assistance!